-Historic 1742 tavern in Pineville serving elevated pub fare including award-winning Million Dollar Bacon Burger and house-made ravioli.
-Features outdoor patio with green umbrellas and rustic bar with branch decorations.
+Historic 1742 tavern in Pineville serving elevated pub fare including an award-winning Million Dollar Bacon Burger, house-made ravioli, and Baltimore-style crab cakes across seven days a week.

-Historic 1742 tavern in Pineville serving elevated pub fare including award-winning Million Dollar Bacon Burger and house-made ravioli.
-Features outdoor patio with green umbrellas and rustic bar with branch decorations.
+Historic 1742 tavern in Pineville serving elevated pub fare including an award-winning Million Dollar Bacon Burger, house-made ravioli, and Baltimore-style crab cakes across seven days a week.

-Enthusiastically recommended by reviewer who described the food as absolutely amazing and continued craving this dish after the visit
+Specifically recommended by one reviewer who stated the food was absolutely amazing and they were still craving the bacon-wrapped shrimp after their visit

 Housed in a historic building that immediately captivates visitors, The Pineville Tavern offers diners multiple seating options, with the greenhouse garden area being a particular draw for special occasions like retirement celebrations.
 The consensus among reviewers is that the setting's charm extends throughout the interior spaces, creating an atmosphere that feels authentically rooted in its past.
 The kitchen delivers consistently well-executed dishes, with the homemade cheese ravioli earning specific praise from diners.
 The prime rib stands out as a signature item that regulars rave about, though some note that the accompanying sides don't quite match the quality of the main course.
 The bar program appears well-managed, with reviewers commenting on perfectly balanced cocktails.
 Service receives high marks, with servers known for their engaging personalities and willingness to guide diners through menu recommendations.
 The staff's local knowledge and enthusiasm seem to enhance the overall experience significantly.
 Practical considerations include dressing appropriately if you're planning to sit in the garden area, as multiple reviewers mention it can run cold.
 The greenhouse setting, while beautiful and popular for group gatherings, may require requesting a table in the main dining room during cooler weather for optimal comfort.
 The tavern strikes reviewers as an ideal spot for milestone celebrations, combining solid pub fare with historical ambiance that makes ordinary meals feel more special.